erik-rosen/self-driving-car-traffic-sign-classifier/README.md

 # **Traffic Sign Recognition**

-This project is part of Udacity's self driving car degree.
+This project aims to build a traffic sign classifier using convolutional neural net.
+The project is a part of Udacity's self driving car degree.
+In the project I achieved an F1 score of .964 on the Test set, consisting of images like the below:

+![alt text][image2]

 ## Writeup